Blog

 While both EMDR and Brainspotting rely on the use of eye movements in order for the treatment to work, the positions and movements are different between the two treatments

-EMDR Therapy Can Help Women Heal From Trauma
+EMDR Therapy Helps Women Recover from Trauma

-What to Expect from Online EMDR Therapy
+What You Can Expect from Online EMDR Therapy Sessions

 EMDR works.
 Whether done online or in person, EMDR can help you work through the trauma weighing you down.

-How EMDR Works in the Brain
+Understanding How EMDR Therapy Works in Brain

 It can be hard to know how to deal with trauma.
 EMDR is a good option.
 They tell us it’s efficient.
 They tell us it’s surprisingly fast.
 But it’s hard to know what exactly it entails.
 Sure, we’re told it involves moving our eyes right to left on and on until the memories stop evoking distress, but that doesn’t explain how EMDR works.
 Not really.

-What to Expect After Your First EMDR Session
+The Expectations After First EMDR Session

 When we’re used to talking therapy, EMDR can be a little scary.
 After all, talking therapies don’t work by moving our eyes left and right while thinking of a traumatic memory.
 No, that’s not what we do in talking therapies.
 In those, we talk.
 It’s in the name.